Arunesh-Gour/Pixie/docs/project/reports/ClosureReport.rst

 Reason for defects
 ------------------
-1. Simple agent is not good enough to track and update to user's nature easily and given that this agent utilizes simple agent, it has low user history, i.e. low memory for tracking user requirements from past data.
+1. Simplex agent is not good enough to track and update to user's nature easily and given that this is a simplex agent, it has low to no user history, i.e. low to no memory for tracking user requirements from past data.
 2. Low memory for user activity tracking causes the system to be able to perform only simple tasks.